TWMJFinal

 Day 12

 From an early age I have studied Persia’s four star-guardians: Aldebaran, Regulus, Antares, Fomalhaut.
-These names governed reputation and fate in our Persian courts.
-Religion and honour braided themselves with stellar paths; a birth under Regulus promised glory, Antares warned of conflict . . .
+These names govern reputation and fate in our Persian courts.
+Religion and honour braid themselves with stellar paths; a birth under Regulus promises glory, Antares warns of conflict . . .

 And yet this new light trespassed beyond our charts.
 The researcher in me yields the way to a witness, sinking into reverent awe.
-There's no mistake, only mystery!
+There’s no mistake in my calculation, only mystery!

 Day 40

 I’m no longer engaged in frantic calculation; there is only stillness, a gathered breath.
-A sense of majesty and anticipation settled, as if the starry sky itself paused to listen.
+A sense of majesty and anticipation settled, as if the starry sky itself paused to listen – this is a sign of our times.

 Day 50